kilroy-2/rl-rank-stats-web-scrap/README.md

 Script that scraps json code from https://api.tracker.gg/api/v2/rocket-league/
 to get rank, tournament and stats data of a player in Rocket League.
 Output is json.

 The output is only general and selected information that I find to be important.
-Of course you can use the api from trackr.gg, this is only a helper script for readability.
+Of course you can use the api from tracker.gg,
+this is only a helper script for readability.
 If you want more, ```var_dump($data)``` and see the glorious amount of information you can access.
 Of course this can be used as an API running on your own server.